 Between 2021 and June 2024, Sound Transit, in partnership with SDOT, completed 10 at-grade crossing enhancement projects in the Rainier Valley.
 Early data findings show a reduction in total pedestrian safety events by 33 percent and a reduction in total vehicle safety events by 3 percent.
 Total events include both vehicle and pedestrian near misses and collisions.

-Long-term monitoring is required to fully assess the effectiveness of the enhancements, and the final Master Plan will include updated data.
-This data will inform future projects.
+Long-term monitoring is required to fully assess the effectiveness of the enhancements.

-Figure 6-5: Total Rail Events (2009-Jun 2024)
+Figure 6-4.
+Total Rail Collisions (2009-Jun 2024)